Corporate Governance Structure and Initiatives | Structure

 (Convened four times in the year ended March 31, 2022)

 Focusing on Compliance as an Important Management Issue

-The Compliance Committee is composed of 10 directors (five of whom are external directors, and the committee chairman is an attorney and external director).
+The Compliance Committee is composed of 14 directors (seven of whom are external directors, and the committee chairman is an attorney and external director).